KryptedGaming/krypted/app/modules/eveonline/extensions/eveaudit/installation.md

 # Re-enabling
 Since we dropped the table from last time, it's a bit more involved to re-enable.

-1. Undo the migration `python3 manage.py migrate eveaudit zero`
+1. Undo the migration `python3 manage.py migrate eveaudit zero --fake`
 2. Reapply the migration `python3 manage.py migrate`